WebAssembly/component-model/design/mvp/Async.md

 `task.return` is called, the task is in the "returned" state.
 A task can only finish once it is in the "returned" state.
 See the [`canon_task_return`] function in the Canonical ABI explainer for more details.

+### Borrows

+Component Model async support is careful to ensure that `borrow`ed handles work as expected in an asynchronous setting, extending the dynamic enforcement used for synchronous code:

+When a caller initially lends an `own`ed or `borrow`ed handle to a callee, a `num_lends` counter on the lent handle is incremented when the subtask starts and decremented when the caller is notified that the subtask has [returned](#returning).
+If the caller tries to drop a handle while the handle's `num_lends` is greater than zero, the caller traps.
+Symmetrically, each `borrow` handle passed to a callee increments a `num_borrows` counter on the callee task that is decremented when the `borrow` handle is dropped.
+If a callee task attempts to return when its `num_borrows` is greater than zero, the callee traps.

+In an asynchronous setting, the only generalization necessary is that, since there can be multiple overlapping async tasks executing in a component instance, a borrowed handle must track *which* task's `num_borrow`s was incremented so that the correct counter can be decremented.

 ## Async ABI